charlieegan3/personal-website/hugo-site/content/posts/2019-10-26-please-feel-free-to-use-a-toilet/index.md

 ## Please feel free to use a toilet
-I'm not sure what the rest of us were doing while the Japanese were designing their toilets but we got a long way behind - again.
+I'm not sure what the rest of us were doing while the Japanese were designing their toilets but we got a long way behind.
 Many have heated seats and some even play music.

   ![toilet that plays music](poop-tunes.jpg)